templatus/templatus-vue/README.md

 # README

-This is an opinionated template for web applications with Ruby on Rails using Vue.js on the frontend.
+Templatus is an opinionated template for web applications with Ruby on Rails using Vue.js on the frontend.
 It simplifies the process of setting up a new application while following best practices.

-Live demo available at https://rails-vue3.ledermann.dev
+Live demo available at https://templatus.ledermann.dev

 ## Technology stack